IEEE host events along 2025 are:

 Tutorial 3:

-Lee HARRISON (Siemens EDA)
+Lee Harrison (Siemens EDA), Peter Orlando (Siemens EDA)

 In this tutorial, we will proceed to give an overview of the exciting field of AI and HPC.
 It will cover the critical and special characteristics and the architecture of the popular AI chips.
 Next we will summarize the features of the AI chips from design-for-test (DFT) perspective and introduce the DFT technologies that can help testing AI chips.
 We will also look at how the shift to 2.5D and 3D including Chiplet development is changing the industry and the adding new challenges for the DFT community Finally, we will present a few case studies on how DFT is implemented in the real AI chips.
 We will also present some of the functional monitoring techniques that are available today.
 An overall architecture showing how functional monitoring can be implemented and how the monitor data can be used to manage in-life capabilities.
 Finally, we will present a few case studies on how DFT is implemented in the real AI chips.